STAR Kids Program Support Unit Operational Procedures Handbook

 • live in:

-• be determined by HHSC to be financially eligible for Medicaid under Chapter 358 of this title (relating to Medicaid Eligibility for the Elderly and People with Disabilities).
+• be determined by HHSC to be financially eligible for Medicaid under Chapter 358 of this title that relates to Medicaid Eligibility for the Elderly and People with Disabilities.

 3210.2 Reassessment of Medical Necessity Determination